Arachni/arachni/README.md

 The Trainer is what enables Arachni to learn from the scan it performs and incorporate that knowledge, on the fly, for the duration of the audit.

-Modules have the ability to individually force the Framework to learn from the HTTP responses they are going to induce.
+Checks have the ability to individually force the Framework to learn from the HTTP responses they are going to induce.

 However, this is usually not required since Arachni is aware of which requests are more likely to uncover new elements or attack vectors and will adapt itself accordingly.

-Still, this can be an invaluable asset to Fuzzer modules.
+Still, this can be an invaluable asset to Fuzzer checks.

 ## [Installation](https://github.com/Arachni/arachni/wiki/Installation)